Submission Deadlines: October 15 and April 15

 The Angelman Syndrome Foundation conducts biannual accepts research proposals on a continual basis, with submission deadlines for subsequent review occurring annually on October 15 and April 15.

-One- or two-year grants will be awarded for various amounts of up to $100,000 per year.
-The application will use the ASF research grant submission form and will include the following:
+One- or two-year grants are awarded for various amounts of up to $100,000 per year.

 - Cover page completed including title of proposal and name of principal investigator

 - Proposal, including hypothesis, background,research plan, and significance of the proposed research; page limits indicated within application

 - One-page detailed budget.
 Indirect costs of up to 10% will be allowed (to be included in the total budget amount not to exceed $100,000 per year)

 - Proposals involving human or animal subjects must be approved by institutional review boards before funding is released.
 Please include approval with proposal if possible.

 - Subject line to read: ASF MM_20XX General RFP Submission (e.g., ASF 10_2018 General RFP Submission)

 - File name to read: PI’s last name_MM_20XX_Gen_RFP.pdf. (e.g., Smith_10_2018_Gen_RFP.pdf)

 Questions should be directed to ASF Scientific Advisory Chair, Stormy Chamberlain, PhD, at: firstname.lastname@example.org.